Netanyahu to press Pompeo for more pressure on 'tottering' Iran - Journal du Cameroun

 “We’re seeing the Iranian empire totter.
 We see demonstrations in Tehran, demonstrations in Baghdad, demonstrations in Beirut.
 It’s important to increase this pressure against Iranian aggression.”

-Israel, which has the Middle East’s sole but undeclared nuclear arsenal, has for years accused Iran of seeking to obtain nuclear weapons and strongly opposed a 2015 agreement designed to address the concerns of major powers.
+Israel, which is widely believed to have the Middle East’s sole but undeclared nuclear arsenal, has for years accused Iran of seeking to obtain nuclear weapons and strongly opposed a 2015 agreement designed to address the concerns of major powers.

 Trump, a strong Netanyahu ally, unilaterally pulled the United States out of the deal in May last year and reimposed crippling sanctions.